nemohan/doc/other/git/10 高级主题/3 git log.md

 # Advanced Git log

+git log 两大功能点:

+* 格式化输出
+* 过滤输出

 [Formatting Log Output](https://www.atlassian.com/git/tutorials/git-log#formatting-log-output)[Filtering the Commit History](https://www.atlassian.com/git/tutorials/git-log#filtering-the-commit-history)[Summary](https://www.atlassian.com/git/tutorials/git-log#summary)

 The purpose of any version control system is to record changes to your code.
 This gives you the power to go back into your project history to see who contributed what, figure out where bugs were introduced, and revert problematic changes.
 But, having all of this history available is useless if you don’t know how to navigate it.
 That’s where the git log command comes in.

 By now, you should already know the basic git log command for displaying commits.
 But, you can alter this output by passing many different parameters to git log.

-The advanced features of git log can be split into two categories: formatting how each commit is displayed, and filtering which commits are included in the output.
-Together, these two skills give you the power to go back into your project and find any information that you could possibly need.
+<font color="green">The advanced features of git log can be split into two categories: formatting how each commit is displayed, and filtering which commits are included in the output.
+Together, these two skills give you the power to go back into your project and find any information that you could possibly need.</font>

 ## Formatting Log Output

 First, this article will take a look at the many ways in which `git log`’s output can be formatted.
 Most of these come in the form of flags that let you request more or less information from `git log`.

-If you don’t like the default `git log` format, you can use `git config`’s aliasing functionality to create a shortcut for any of the formatting options discussed below.
-Please see in [The git config Command](https://www.atlassian.com/git/tutorials/setting-up-a-repository#git-config) for how to set up an alias.
+<font color="green">If you don’t like the default `git log` format, you can use `git config`’s aliasing functionality to create a shortcut for any of the formatting options discussed below.
+Please see in [The git config Command](https://www.atlassian.com/git/tutorials/setting-up-a-repository#git-config) for how to set up an alias.</font>

 ### Oneline